carpentries-incubator/docker-introduction/_episodes/05b-advanced-containers.md

 > Please supply integer arguments
 > ~~~
 > {: .output}
-> You need to override the `ENTRYPOINT`-statement in the image like so:
+> You need to override the `ENTRYPOINT` statement in the image like so:
 > ~~~
 > $ docker run -it --entrypoint /bin/sh alpine-sum:v2
 > ~~~